PROGRAMS

 Indigenous Relational World Views and Pedagogies

-This training run by Nalderun is primarily for early childhood, schools and educational purposes.
+This training run by Nalderun is primarily for schools and educational purposes.
 It discusses Indigenous ways of seeing and being in the world, Indigenous pedagogies and using Indigenous protocols to introduce Aboriginal and Torres Strait Islander content.
 For enquiries about fees or further information please contact info@nalderun.com.au.

-Community Food Support Program
+Community Food Share Program

 For those Mob who have really been needing it – sourced through Bendigo foodshare when possible and delivered to families around Mount Alexander as they need it and with the support of Bendigo & District Aboriginal Co-operative.
 We are currently looking for funding for this program which is primarily done on a volunteer basis.
 Please get in touch if you would like to support.